Thailand · tool

 Hostel dorm bed or a very basic guesthouse room.

-Songthaews (red trucks), local buses, and walking.
+Songthaews (red trucks), occasional Grab scooter, walking.

 Mid-range